- Get link

 Crispy Dinuguan Php290 |

 The laing dish is too salty and not well simmered.
-I should know :) I grew up with my Bicolana Lola (grandmother) who made the best tasting spicy Laing and almost imaginable vegetable cooked with gata (coco milk) and chili pepper, name it she has her signature gata dish (from papaya, malunggay, kamansi, sitaw/kalabasa, crab, and yellow fin tuna).
-The reason why we hate laing that is "masabaw."
+I should know :) I grew up with my Bicolana Lola (grandmother) who made the best tasting spicy Laing and almost imaginable vegetable cooked with gata (coco milk) and chili pepper, name it she has her signature gata dish (from papaya, malunggay, kamansi, sitaw/kalabasa, crab, and yellowfin tuna).
+The reason why we hate laing is "masabaw."

 Another dish we thought was good beyond the rates - Binukadkad na Tilapia.
 The batter-filled fish is flavorless and the soy dip is spiceless, better pan fry your own tilapia back home then prepare soy sauce with chopped onion, calamansi or dayap, chopped chili and a dash of pepper.

 Squid in Salt and Pepper - overcooked (makunat) and extremely bland.
-Again the sauce somewhat senseless :)

 Laing Php190 |